-681/781.
+- 681/781.
 Introduction to Health Care Administration (5).
-Survey of the administrative issues involved in the delivery of health care services.
+Survey of the administrative issues involved in the delivery of health care services. - 682/782.

-- 682/782.
 Hospital Management and Process (5).

 Examination of management practices in institutional health care. - 683/783.
 Case Studies in Health Care Administration (5).
 In-depth examination of contemporary problems in the delivery of health care. - 690.
 Special Problems in Public Administration and Political Science (1-10).
-Advanced research in specific areas of public administration (as some of the concepts and theories taught in class.
-Students are allowed to take a maximum of 10 hours internship credit.

-Advanced research in specific areas of public administration (as arranged).

-- 691. Directed Readings in Political Science and Public Administration (1-10).
+Advanced research in specific areas of public administration (as arranged). - 691.
+Directed Readings in Political Science and Public Administration (1-10).

 Credit to be arranged. - 695.
 Internship in Public Administration (1-5).

-The Public Administration Internship was created to serve the needs of pre-service students in gaining a practical knowledge of
+The Public Administration Internship was created to serve the needs of pre-service students in gaining a practical knowledge of some of the concepts and theories taught in class.
+Students are allowed to take a maximum of 10 hours internship credit.